bensheldon/island94-jekyll/_posts/2011-09-14-Crime-and-Data-Leadership.html.markdown

 > "I think the real thing that's going to change is that we're going to start understanding that visualization isn't this sort of monolithic thing...
 I like to look at it a lot like writing.
 You have novels and poetry and haikus.
 You know there's lots of different types of writing and styles of writing — and I think the same thing happens in visualization... some things are tools for analysis and some things are purely for entertainment, and there's not so much a spectrum that there is different ways of addressing it.

 But this understanding and widespread "data literacy" is not here yet.
-Its up to us so called techie types to exhibit "Data Leadership" and work to better interpret the and explain the complexity and nuance of our analysis---the absence of which I've [complained about before](http://www.island94.org/2011/06/data-divides-and-umbrellafication/).
+It's up to us so called techie types to exhibit "Data Leadership" and work to better interpret and explain the complexity and nuance of our analysis---the absence of which I've [complained about before](http://www.island94.org/2011/06/data-divides-and-umbrellafication/).

 Data leadership is appropriately labeling data.
 Data leadership is presenting data with a recognition of its limitations.
 Data leadership is consideration for how your presentation of data may be interpreted _and responsibility_ for the consequences.